haotianteng/BoostNano/README.md

-# NANOPRE
+# BOOSTNANO
-## NANOPRE is a tool for preprocessing ONT-Nanopore RNA sequencing reads(before basecalling), it segmentates the adapter, polyA stall and the transcription from the raw signal.
+## BOOSTNANO is a tool for preprocessing ONT-Nanopore RNA sequencing reads(before basecalling), it segmentates the adapter, polyA stall and the transcription from the raw signal.

 ## Installation
 git clone https://github.com/haotianteng/Nanopre-release.git